infinissible/Amazing-work-day-scheduler/README.md

 # Amazing work day scheduler

 ## Purpose
-A website that offer a work day scheduler
+A website that offer a work day scheduler by using a thrid-party APIs that can save the data in local storage.
+The time block is color-coded to indicate whether it is in the past, present, or future.

 ## Built with
 * HTML
 * CSS
 * JavaScript
+* jQuery

 ## Website
 https://infinissible.github.io/Amazing-work-day-scheduler/